cdktf/cdktf-provider-google/docs/computeVpnTunnel.java.md

 Acceptable IKE versions are 1 or 2.
 Default version is 2.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.6.0/docs/resources/compute_vpn_tunnel#ike_version ComputeVpnTunnel#ike_version}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.7.0/docs/resources/compute_vpn_tunnel#ike_version ComputeVpnTunnel#ike_version}

+---

+##### `labels`<sup>Optional</sup> <a name="labels" id="@cdktf/provider-google.computeVpnTunnel.ComputeVpnTunnel.Initializer.parameter.labels"></a>

+- *Type:* java.util.Map<java.lang.String, java.lang.String>

+Labels to apply to this VpnTunnel.

+**Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
+Please refer to the field 'effective_labels' for all of the labels present on the resource.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.7.0/docs/resources/compute_vpn_tunnel#labels ComputeVpnTunnel#labels}

 ---